2b-t/docker-realtime/doc/realtime_basics/PreemptRt.md

 The installation of `PREEMPT_RT` can be performed either by installing the patch from an existing **Debian package** or by re-compiling the kernel yourself.
 While the first option should be preferred for having a more detailed control over the kernel set-up latter might still be desired or might be your only options in rare cases of lacking compatibility.

-In the main folder of this I have provided a **script `/patch_kernel_preemptrt.sh`** which is able to install either from an existing Debian package or by recompiling the kernel automatically.
+In the main folder of this I have provided a **script `/compile_kernel_preemptrt.sh`** which is able to install either from an existing Debian package or by recompiling the kernel automatically.
 This means it should not be necessary to perform this steps manually.
 Nonetheless I will leave this here as a reference!

 #### 1.2.1 Installation from Debian package (recommended)

 The installation from a Debian package is way **simpler** than the recompilation listed below but is at the same time **less flexible** as it is only available for a limited number of kernels and kernel configurations.
 You might not be able to make the Debian package work with your particular system and might have to re-compile the kernel anyways.
 Nonetheless it is **highly advised** that you follow these simple steps before turning to a full re-compilation of the kernel.

-Have a look at the search results resulting from [this query on package.debian.org](https://packages.debian.org/search?keywords=linux-image-rt-amd64) and see if you can find a kernel close to yours, e.g. [this one](https://packages.debian.org/bullseye/linux-image-rt-amd64).
+Have a look at the search results resulting from [this query on package.debian.org](https://packages.debian.org/search?keywords=linux-image-rt-amd64) (potentially changing the architecture!) and see if you can find a kernel close to yours, e.g. [this one](https://packages.debian.org/bullseye/linux-image-rt-amd64).
 If you can find one click on the architecture `amd64` under `Download linux-image-rt-amd64` on the bottom and select a geographically suiting mirror and save the image in a location of your choice.

 Finally install it by opening a terminal in this folder and typing